Iffy Index of Unreliable Sources

 Where does Iffy get its info?

-The Iffy.news is not affiliated with, but is inspired by, the Iffy Quotient at the University of Michigan.
+The Iffy.news website is not affiliated with, but is inspired by, the Iffy Quotient at the University of Michigan.
 I, Barrett Golding, am responsible for the Iffy Index.
-All Iffy.news data, documents, scripts, and software are released free and open-source (MIT License).
+All Iffy.news data, documents, scripts, and software are released free and open-source (MIT License and Creative Commons).

 Corrections